The State of AI Search — March 2026 →

 Definition

-Agentic Workflows represent the next evolution in AI capabilities—systems where AI models don't just respond to prompts but act as autonomous agents that can plan, execute, and complete complex tasks across multiple steps with minimal human oversight.
-This is the shift from AI as an assistant that answers questions to AI as a worker that accomplishes goals.
+Agentic workflows are AI system architectures where language models act as autonomous agents—planning, using tools, executing code, browsing the web, and completing multi-step tasks with minimal human oversight.
+This represents the shift from AI as a conversational tool to AI as a capable worker that accomplishes goals.

 Examples of Agentic Workflows